cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/connections-functions.md

 ### Example

-The following example uses the Cinchy Event Broker as a Source with a REST API destination.
+The following example uses a Cinchy Table as a Source with a REST API destination.

-This scenario maps the data from the `Name` property to the REST API destination property `employeeName`.
+This scenario will map data from a table called **Employees** that contain two columns: `Name` and `EmployeeID`.
+We will map the  `Name` property in a Cinchy Table to the REST API destination property `employeeName`.

-1. In the **Source** tab, set the source to Cinchy Event Broker.
+1. In the **Source** tab, set the source to Cinchy Table.
-2. In the **Schema** section, select your schema.
-In this example, the schema consists of two columns:
+2. In the **Schema** section, define your columns for `Name` and `Id`:

  - `Id`, with a **Data Type** of Number.
  - `Name` with a **Data Type** of Text.